Maurice K. Goddard State Park

-The park is 1 of 5 Pennsylvania State Parks that are in the path of totality for the 2024 solar eclipse, with 59 seconds of totality.
+The park is one of five Pennsylvania State Parks that were in the path of totality for the April 2024 total solar eclipse, with 59 seconds of totality.

 History

 Sandy Creek, the stream that was dammed to create Lake Wilhelm, was noted in reports made by George Washington during his 1753 trip to Fort LeBoeuf during the French and Indian War.
 Sandy Creek had a recurring history of flooding.
-This led to a study by the U.S. Army Corps of Engineers.
-The study began in 1939.
+This led to a study by the U.S. Army Corps of Engineers which began in 1939.
 Plans were delayed by the start of World War II but the citizens of Mercer County could see the benefit of building a flood control dam on Sandy Creek.
 The state, county, township and municipal authorities of the surrounding area worked together to push forward the idea of building the dam and recreational facilities in Mercer County.
 The land was acquired in the late 1960s.
 Construction on the dam began soon after and was completed in 1971.
 Maurice K. Goddard State Park was opened to the public in 1972.

 Maurice K. Goddard State park is named for Maurice K. Goddard.
 Goddard was a graduate of the University of Maine and the University of California at Berkeley.
 After reaching the rank of Lieutenant Colonel during World War II, Goddard came to Pennsylvania, where he took a job at Mont Alto Forestry School and later at Penn State Main Campus before he was appointed Secretary of the Pennsylvania Bureau of Forests and Waters, a forerunner of the Pennsylvania Department of Conservation and Natural Resources.
 Upon taking his position with the state, Goddard set about completing his goal of having a state park within 25 mi of every resident of Pennsylvania.
 When Goddard retired in 1979, after 24 years working for the state parks, he had helped to add 45 state parks and over 130000 acre of state park land to the Pennsylvania State Park system.